leading/sol_spider/README.md

 # Thanks for Your Support
 ```
-If this project is useful for you and you need it, please contact me on Discord: hahha
+If this project is useful for you and you need it, please contact me on Discord: muggleyan
 ```